 Coastal homes have long found exterior Bahama shutters beneficial to enhance and preserve a comfortable tropical lifestyle.
 The iconic design of this alternative louvered shutter style is both attractive and practical for hot humid climates.

 Tropical Bahama shutters are designed to cover a full window and suspend from the top with a hinge.
-They utilize vertical sub-stiles that allow the panels to be constructed much wider than standard louvered shutters.
+They can utilize vertical sub-stiles that allow the panels to be constructed much wider than standard louvered shutters.
 Braces simultaneously extend from the building to push the bottom of the exterior shutter away from the house and lock at the desired angle.
 The awning-like installation of wood Bermuda shutters creates a shade over the window during peak hours to block intense heat.

 Homeowners generally leave Bahama shutters propped open at about a 45 degree angle.
 However, the arms, or stays, can quickly be released from inside the house to allow the panels to hang flush against the window.
 The closed position interrupts sight lines to deliver privacy from neighbors or pedestrians.
 Bahama shutters can also provide protection from the impending rain and winds of a tropical storm or hurricane.
 The slanted louvers shed rain water away from the window and moderately shield from high winds and flying debris.
 Closing Bahama shutters will never result in an absolute dark room, but can be paired with effective interior shutters for satisfactory results.